Sinjska alka – Croatia’s annual knightly competition in Sinj

 Sinjska alka is a traditional Croatian knightly game held every year in August.
 This special ceremony is played only in the city of Sinj in Croatia and nowhere else.
 The game has been listed on the UNESCO European Intangible Cultural Heritage List since 2010.

 - Rules of the game

 - History of Sinjska alka

 The facts are these…

-Sinjska alka is a tournament.
-Competitors are called alkari.
+Sinjska alka is a tournament whose competitors are called alkari.
 Each alkar rides a horse in full gallop and tries to hit the steel alka ring with his spear.
-Alka hang from a rope in the air on the course.
+Alka hangs from a rope in the air on the course.
 The spear is made of wood and is called alkarsko koplje.
 Spectators of Sinjska alka watch from stands on both sides of the course.

-Competitors must be natives of the city of Sinj and the Cetina region.
-Not only that but their parents must be born there too.
+Alka’s competitors must be natives of Sinj and the Cetina region.
+Not only that, but their parents must be born there too.
 Every competitor must also be a member of Viteško alkarsko društvo (Alka Knights Society) in Sinj.

 Sinjska alka is held on the first Sunday of August each year on a path called Alkarsko trkalište.
 Alkarsko trkalište starts in Biljeg, at the intersection with the Split-Vrlika road near Veliki most on Gorućica, and ends near Petrovac.

 The alka ring

 The alka ring called alkarski kolut is made of wrought iron.
 It consists of two rings merged into one with a shared center.
 At the top of the ring is a hook for hanging alka over the course.